Online Fundraising: A Startup Guide

-Once that donate button is clicked, make sure there is a donation page that is heart-warming (include a photo), efficient (make it one page long), but complete.
+Once that donate button is clicked, make sure there is a heart-warming donation page (include a photo) that is efficient (make it one page long), but complete.
 Also, include a post-donation page that provides a visual hug, and thank you.

 Getting people to volunteer is one of the best methods of donor cultivation.
-Indeed, one study found that volunteers donate 10 times more money to charity and that 67% of people who voluntarily donate to that organization.
+Indeed, one study found that volunteers donate 10 times more money to charity and that 67 percent of people who volunteer donate to that organization.

 Showcase Donors and What Their Gifts Really Accomplish

 Include testimonials and photos of donors.
-Provide photos of people receiving help.
+Provide pictures of people receiving help.
 Be liberal with success stories, stories about real people, and use plenty of inspirational photographs.
-St. Louis University, for instance, devotes a page to student testimonials and another to donors expressing why they give.

 As your expertise and experience with online fundraising advances, think about segmenting your audience.
-This will require a good donor management system, and grow a large enough list that there is something to the segment.
+This will require a sound donor management system and an extensive enough list so that there is something to segment.
 Segment based on age, gender, income, interests, previous giving history, geography, or roles such as donor or volunteer.

 Start with an outstanding post-donation page on your website.
-Here is one from charity: water.
 Then beef up your email thank yous so they are more than just a receipt.
 Also seriously consider mailing thank you letters to online donors when they give above a certain level